International Aviation and Mgt

 AVIA 3005

 Aviation is an international business that is mandatory for modern world economies to grow and prosper.
-In this course students explore the financial and cultural impact that large international aviation organizations have on world economies and globalization.
-Government oversight of aviation are discussed including laws, regulations and standard operating procedures necessary to keep international aviation safe and secure.
-Major airlines, airports and countries of origin are researched, analyzed and presented.
-News articles and recent events in international aviation are presented and discussed to provide the latest information on the continuously evolving field of international aviation.
+In this course students examine the financial and cultural impact that large international aviation organizations have on world economies and globalization.
+They discuss government oversight of aviation including laws, regulations, and standard operating procedures necessary to keep international aviation safe and secure.
+Students research and analyze major airlines, airports, and countries of origin.
+Through news articles and recent events in international aviation, students explore the latest information in the continuously evolving field of international aviation.

 Credits